austincunningham/myblog/src/markdown/2022/keycloakexpressoidc.md

 You can then login http://localhost:8080, first time you do keycloak asks you to set an admin user and password.

 Create a Realm and give it an name and create it.
 I am using keycloak-express for my realm name

 ![Create realm](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/e0erj948wmmrbng0v14l.gif)

 The create a Client using openid-connect in the Realm

 ![Create a client](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/wctbp51o639k3hgu16q0.gif)

-Set the Valid Redirect URIs and select save,
+Set the Valid Redirect URIs and select save.

 ![set valid redirect URIs](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/07crr8q4tmtovxodehgq.gif)

 **NOTE**:you can specify specific routes here but I am using a wild card(not recommend best practice)